maladr0it/react-truncate-list/README.md

 ## SSR

 Before hydration, the list will have `overflow: auto` applied to it so that it is scrollable.
 Once hydrated in the client, a layout effect will fire, shortening the list and inserting the 'truncator'.

+## Contributing

+### Local development environment

+1. From the `lib` directory, run `npm link`.
+2. From the `lib` directory, run `npm run dev` to build the library in watch mode.
+3. From the `sandbox` directory, run `npm link react-truncate list`.
+This will symlink the local `react-truncate-list` package into the sandbox, so local changes to the library will be immediately reflected in the sandbox.
+4. From the `sandbox` directory, run `npm run dev` to start the sandbox in watch mode.
+5. Load the sandbox in your browser on the port specified in the terminal.